-There are a number of different breathing techniques you can try, but if you own a Fitbit Blaze or Fitbit Charge 2, your tracker won’t just walk you through one, it will create a session based on your current heart rate.
+There are a number of different breathing techniques you can try, but if you own a Fitbit Ionic, Fitbit Blaze, or Fitbit Charge 2, your tracker won’t just walk you through one, it will create a session based on your current heart rate.

 How to Relax